Batch image resizing and conversion with ImageMagick

 To convert all JPEG images in a directory to PNG format:

-mogrify -format png *.jpg
+magick mogrify -format png *.jpg

 This command creates new .png

-files while keeping the original .jpg
+files while preserving the original .jpg

-files intact, allowing for
+files, allowing for easy

-easy comparison or backup.
+comparison or backup.

 Combining resizing and format conversion